JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 Use the Swipe without reference to detect the sequence (my1, my2, my3) and change the color of sphere1.

 ###Task 2:
-Change the parameters to use sphere1 as reference and detect the sequence (my, my2).
-With the event, add some value to the coordinates of sphere1.
+Change the parameters to use sphere1 as reference and detect the sequence (my3,my2,my1).
+With the event, add 3 distance units to the coordinate X of sphere1.

 - Code: [Task Set 3](Task Set 3)